richardebeling/timetable-display/readme.md

 ### Configuration file - User Settings
 3 Sections, beginning at the markers (`[general]`, `[recurring]` or `[unique]`).
+Each section can occur more than once, though I hardly suggest not to do that.
+The cleaning mechanism will also undo that structuring in the first cleaning run.

 #### General Section
 Simple .ini like settings: